 The flipside to that easy-listening vibe is that these headphones are a little polite.
 They’re not a hugely exciting listen.
 It’s here the Sony WH-1000XM2 and Sony MDR-1000X have the advantage.
 They sound a lot more dynamic and agile than the Bose, and end up doing a better job of entertaining.
 The B&W PX, meanwhile, offer a lot more detail and subtlety.

-They’re also the most comfortable of the wireless ANC options out there.
+You want a comfortable pair of headphones The QC35 II are one of the most comfortable of the wireless ANC options out there.
 If you commute a lot, and especially if you fly long-haul frequently, these will be your best friend.
-The Google Assistant element is cool, but it’s really not that indispensable, and rivals have more impressive smart features.